maferrag/AgentDrive/README.md

 The process begins with the AgentDrive dataset, which encodes scenario attributes such as road layout, weather conditions, traffic density, and event triggers.
 These features are formalized into JSON files that serve as the structured representation of driving scenarios.
 A dedicated prompt builder then reformulates the structured data into prompts for a pool of LLMs, including DeepSeek-V3.1, GPT-4o, kimi-k2, and GPT-5o.
 The LLM pool generates narrative scenario descriptions and subsequently produces five reasoning-intensive MCQs per scenario, corresponding to the physics, policy, hybrid, scenario, and comparative styles.
 The intermediate outputs are stored as labeled JSON files and passed through a cross-check validation stage to ensure consistency and correctness.
 Finally, the validated items are aggregated into the AgentDrive-MCQ dataset, providing a robust benchmark for evaluating context-sensitive reasoning under multi-factor constraints.

+## Performance Evaluation.

-## Accuracy (%) results of 50 examined LLM reasoning models evaluated across multiple reasoning styles using 2k samples from AgentDrive-MCQ.
+Accuracy (%) results of 50 examined LLM reasoning models evaluated across multiple reasoning styles using 2k samples from AgentDrive-MCQ.

 ![Description of image](Images/results_50LLMs.jpg)